sriramdasbalaji/Web-Serverless-AI-and-Graph-with-Azure-and-Visual-Studio-Code/HOL/readme.md

 # Web-Serverless-AI-and-Graph-with-Azure-and-Visual-Studio-Code

 ## Overview
-In this lab we will see how easily we can configure and Deploy simple Image uploader  application with Computer vision AI and Cosmos Graph
+In this lab, we will see how easily we can configure and Deploy simple Image uploader  application with Computer vision AI and Cosmos Graph

 ## What’s covered in this lab?

-In this lab you will
+In this lab, you will

-1. Provision the required Azure Resources using **Azure CLI** includes Azure Container Registry, Cognitive Service, Storage account , Cosmos DB etc..
+1. Provision the required Azure Resources using **Azure CLI** includes Azure Container Registry, Cognitive Service, Storage account, Cosmos DB etc..

-1. Build the image of web app and Push to Azure ACR.
+1. Build the image of the web app and Push to Azure ACR.
 Deploy the web image to Azure app service

 1. Deploy ImageReceivedTrigger function to Azure function App.